-Irina Mikhailovna Raievskya was born on 18 August 1892 at Tsarskoye Selo, near St Petersburg, Russia the daughter of Major-General Mikhail Nikolaievich Raievsky and his wife Maria Grigorievna Raievskya, born Princess Garagina.
-She was christened into the Russian Orthodox Church.
+Irina Mikhailovna Raievskya was born on 18 August 1892 at Tsarskoye Selo, near St Petersburg.
+She was the daughter of Major-General Mikhail Nikolaevich Raievsky and his wife Maria Grigorievna Raievskya, by birth Princess Garagina.

 Life in Russia

 Irina was born a member of the noble Raievsky family.
 Her great-grandfather was the famous Russian General and hero of the Napoleonic Wars, Nikolai Nikolaevich Raievsky.
 One of the great grandmothers of the Russian Emperor Pyotr the Great was also a member of the Raievsky family.

 Christened into the Russian Orthodox Church, Irina was the youngest child in a large family with seven siblings, Maria, born 1872, Nikolai, born 1873, Mikhail, born 1875, Anna, born 1876, Sofia, born 1881, Pyotr, born 1883 and Anastasia, born 1890.
 A further two siblings Grigorij (1878-1883) and Jelena (1888-1889) had both predeceased her birth.